 Reunion Island is a quick 4 hour direct flight from Johannesburg, with no visa requirements for South Africans and more exciting things to do than you could ever fit into a single trip.
 Basically, it’s is the dream holiday destination for South African travellers who have already explored Mauritius, or are looking for a more adventurous holiday destination.
 If spending your holiday between a crystal clear lagoon, an active volcano, hundreds of beautiful waterfalls, thousands of kilometres of hiking trails, delicious food and bustling markets sounds like your cup of tea, you need to start planning your trip to Reunion Island asap.
-Here are ten budget tips for Reunion Island, to help making your planning a little bit easier.
+Here are ten budget tips for Reunion Island, to help to make your planning a little bit easier.

 Ten Budget Tips for Reunion Island